Carbon neutrality/climate change action

 Declining brand image for companies with high carbon emissions

-• Continue and strengthen dialogue with stakeholders
+• Continuing and strengthening dialogue with stakeholders

 thing